Fine-grained topological structures hidden in Fermi sea

 where $\oplus$ is an exclusive OR function with the properties of $A \oplus~0=A$, $A \oplus A=0$, and $A \oplus B=B \oplus A$.
 This implies that two interaction-induced topological SC phase have the different $g_j$, when their normally filled bands host the different $g$.
 Hence, the Eq.~\eqref{gg} directly confirms that the fine-grained Fermi sea topology can be inherited by the topological SC phases.

 {\it{Anomalous gapless interface states.}}~For chiral topological insulators or chiral topological superconductors, the gapless states can appear at the interface between topologically distinct systems and manifest as chiral modes, when changing the topological invariants~\cite{rosen2017chiral,zhao2023creation,zhang2024manipulation}.
 Especially for two distinct 2D systems, the number of chiral modes at the interface is determined by $ N_\text{chiral}=|C_{1,\text{L}}-C_{1,\text{R}}|$~\cite{liu2016large,wan2024topological,yan2024rules,PhysRevB.111.L161410}, where $C_{1,\text{L}}$ and $C_{1,\text{\textsc{R}}}$ are the Chern numbers of left-hand and right-hand topological systems, respectively.
 Hence there is a fact that no gapless states appear at the interface when $C_{1,\text{L}}=C_{1,\text{R}}$.
-However, we hereby show an anomalous phenomenon, i.e., two gapless states with opposite chirality can emerge in the interface of two metal-superconductor heterojunctions (MSCHs) with the same Chern numbers.
+However, we hereby show an anomalous phenomenon, i.e., two gapless states with opposite chirality can emerge in the interface of two metal/superconductor heterojunctions (MSCHs) with the same Chern numbers.
 This result is associated with the difference of fine-grained Fermi sea topologies of two metals in the MSCHs.

-Specifically, each MSCH is produced by putting a metal on the surface of a superconductor, as shown in Fig.~\ref{fig:4}.
-If the band dispersion of the metal is given by Eq.~\eqref{Emet} obeying $H_\mathbf{k}$, the MSCH can support the chiral topological SC phases and described by $\mathcal{H}_\text{MF}$~\cite{PhysRevB.82.184516}.
+Specifically, each MSCH is produced by coupling a $s$-wave superconductor into a metal~\cite{PhysRevLett.90.137003,chung2011topological}, as shown in Fig.~\ref{fig:4}.
+If the band dispersion of metal is given by Eq.~\eqref{Emet} obeying $H_\mathbf{k}$, the MSCH can support chiral topological SC phases and described by $\mathcal{H}_\text{MF}$~\cite{PhysRevB.82.184516}.
 When two metals in the connected MSCHs have different fine-grained Fermi sea topology, two topological SC phases have different structural resolution factors and cannot smoothly deform into each other, even though having the same Chern number.
 Accordingly, the gapless states shall inevitably appear at the interface of two connected MSCHs.
 Here, we take the Fermi sea topologies of two metals as $\chi_F^{[1;8]}$, as shown in Fig.~\ref{fig:4}(a).
 Both interaction-induced topological SC phases exhibit $(C_1;g_1,g_2)=(-1;15,7)$.
 Hence there is no gapless states at the interface of two connected MSCHs.
 The similar results are also observed by changing two metals into $\chi_F^{[-2;6]}$ and $\chi_F^{[2;6]}$, where two topological SC phases have $(C_1;g_1,g_2)=(-2;15,9)$, as shown in Fig.~\ref{fig:4}(b).